Regaining Eligibility after a Drug Conviction

 - Successfully completing two unannounced drug tests which are part of a rehab program (the student does not need to complete the rest of the program).

-A drug rehabilitation program is considered approved for these purposes if it includes at least two unannounced drug tests and meets one of the following criteria:
+A drug rehabilitation program is considered approved for these purposes if it includes at least two unannounced drug tests and meets one of the following requirements:

 - The program received or is qualified to receive funds directly or indirectly under a federal, state or local government program.